valkey-io/valkey-doc/commands/client-list.md

 The `CLIENT LIST` command returns information and statistics about the client connections server in a mostly human readable format.

-You can use one of the optional subcommands to filter the list.
-The `TYPE type` subcommand filters the list by clients' type, where *type* is one of `normal`, `master`, `replica`, and `pubsub`.
-Note that clients blocked by the `MONITOR` command belong to the `normal` class.
+You can use one or more optional arguments to filter the list:

+- **`TYPE type`**: Filters the list by clients' type, where *type* is one of `normal`, `master`, `replica`, and `pubsub`.
+  > Note: Clients blocked by the `MONITOR` command belong to the `normal` class.

-The `ID` filter only returns entries for clients with IDs matching the `client-id` arguments.
+- **`ID client-id [client-id ...]`**: Returns entries for clients with IDs matching one or more `client-id` arguments.

+- **`USER user`**: Filters the list to include only clients authenticated as the specified user.

+- **`ADDR ip:port`**: Filters the list to include only clients connected from the specified address and port.

+- **`LADDR ip:port`**: Filters the list to include only clients connected to the specified local address and port.

+- **`SKIPME yes|no`**: Filters whether the list should skip the client making the request.
+    - `yes`: Skips the client making the request.
+    - `no`: Includes the client making the request.

+- **`MAXAGE milliseconds`**: Filters the list to include only clients whose connection age (time since the client was created) is greater than or equal to the specified number of milliseconds.
+  > Note: This is actually a minimum age, not a maximum age.
+This filter was first added to CLIENT KILL, where the intention was to keep clients of a maximum age and kill the ones than the max age.

+Filters can be combined to perform more precise searches.
+The command will handle multiple filters via logical AND.

 Here is the meaning of the fields: